 When you need to brighten or whiten the color of a dog's coat, use Super White Shampoo.
 This shampoo contains whiteners and protein to prevent dryness and give life and body to white and light-colored coats.

 Dogs with AllergiesSometimes the allergy dog itches all over, and they just need relief.
 Shampoos will get the allergen off the skin, while a medicated spray is needed for relief between bathing.
 Target the worst spots with Pramoxine Anti-Itch Spray daily until they are healed, and bathe once or twice a week with Pramoxine Anti-Itch Shampoo to slow down the itch/scratch cycle that causes skin trauma.
 This is also a good treatment for a dog that went out for a run and suddenly cannot stop itching.

 Starting to See Skin Problems?

-provides deep cleaning with a soothing effect on the skin.
-This product is especially helpful on the blackhead plugged pores that some dogs will get.
+- Plugged follicles and pores: Vet Basics®Sebo Plus Shampoo provides deep cleaning with a soothing effect on the skin.
+This product is especially helpful on the blackhead plugged pores that some dogs get.
 The skin is less oily and itchy, but it's also unhealthy until the pores are cleared and the open pores can breathe again.
-Many cats have this issue, especially under the chin, which leads to acne.
+Many cats have this issue, especially under the chin, and it often leads to acne.

 Skin problems often reoccur year after year, so remember when and what type of skin issue your pet had last year.
 Pick the product that best fits your pet's previous skin conditions, and start before the problem is out of control.
 No product will fit all your pet's needs, but by combining shampoos with a topical spray, we can control the issue and relieve your pet from irritation.